 Soon afterwards, the College of Paramedics released a statement saying the Mail had misrepresented their position on the issue and that they were not against cycle lanes and never had been.

-Meanwhile, a Freedom of Information request has shown that ambulance trusts across the country do not believe that pop up cycle lanes have hindered ambulance response times.
+Meanwhile, a Freedom of Information request has shown that ambulance trusts across the country do not believe that pop up cycle lanes or LTNs have hindered ambulance response times.

 When I heard about this spat, I thought it was important to find out what the London Ambulance (LAS) position was, so I asked them for a comment on the impact of active travel measures on their services in the capital.